 After the corporation prepares its bylaws or has SunDoc Filings prepare the bylaws, the Delaware corporation will need a corporate seal.
 A corporate seal is a handheld device that imprints paper with the corporation's name, state of formation, and date the Delaware corporation was formed.
 Many banks and other lending institutes require Delaware corporations to possess and use a corporation seal on business documents or loan papers.
 All Delaware corporation kits that Sun sells contain a handheld corporate seal embosser.

 What is a Delaware corporate kit?

 Another important part of a Delaware corporate kit is stock certificates.
-All of the Delaware corporate kits that Sun sells contain 20 custom stock certificates that include the Delaware corporation's name, the amount of shares, the par value the corporation is authorized to issue, and the title of President and Secretary below the signature lines.
-If you have already formed your Delaware corporation, you can order an Delaware corporate kit by clicking here.
-We have a selection of high quality kits that come in array of styles and colors.
+All of the Delaware corporate kits that Sundoc sells contain 20 custom stock certificates that include the Delaware corporation's name, the amount of shares, the par value the corporation is authorized to issue, and the title of President and Secretary below the signature lines.
+If you have already formed your Delaware corporation, you can order an Delaware corporate kit by placing the order individually at our Corporate/LLC Kit order page.

-Now that you have formed your Delaware corporation, obtained your EIN from the IRS, decided upon whether to elect S corporation status or remain a C corporation, prepared the Delaware bylaws, issued shares of stock, and used your seal embosser, it is time to verify which local city and/or county tax licenses your business will need.
+Now that you have formed your Delaware corporation, obtained your EIN from the IRS, decided upon whether to elect S corporation status or remain a C corporation, prepared the Delaware bylaws, issued shares of stock, and used your seal embosser, it is time to verify which local, city and county business licenses your company will need.
 The best place to start is your city hall or county recorder's office.
 Take the time to verify your areas business licensing requirements.
 For those of you who plan to run your Delaware corporation out of your home, check with your city or county to find out if a work at home permit is required.
 Once your licensing requirements are met, it is time to start operating your Delaware corporation